Asking what to do once you have reached goal weight is very common question in our Facebook Groups!

 Stick to the plan, and if you haven't got one try ours.
 It's more than just meals to get you to Goal.
 Itís a New Lifestyle.

-When you get to Goal you'll have these habits, these new tools to fall back onto.
-You'll find that not much changes about your daily menu though.
+When you get to Goal you'll have new habits and new tools to fall back on.
+You'll find that not much changes about your daily menu.
 So if you were hoping that being at Goal meant that you could sneak in a couple of Cheat Days a week, you're wrong.
 Hate to burst that bubble.
 There will also be no returning to those foods you fought hard to give up when you were 50 pounds away from goal and realized you needed to reel it in a bit.
-Things like full sugar coffee creamer, sweet tea from fast food places as you run errands on Saturdays are gone.
-Those 400 'Sugar-Free' protein milkshakes from Smoothie King & Subway?
-Need to stay in your past unless you'd like another Regain badge on your shirt.
+Things like full sugar coffee creamer, sweet tea from fast food places as you run errands on Saturdays are gone forever.
+Those 400 calorie 'Sugar-Free' protein milkshakes from Smoothie King & Subway need to remain in your past unless you'd like another Regain Badge on your shirt.